apache/iceberg-python/mkdocs/docs/configuration.md

     region_name: <REGION_NAME>
 ```

-## In-Memory Catalog

-The In-Memory catalog uses in-memory data-structures to store information.
-This is useful for test, demo, and playground.
-Do not use in production as the data is not persisted.

 # Concurrency

 PyIceberg uses multiple threads to parallelize operations.
 The number of workers can be configured by supplying a `max-workers` entry in the configuration file, or by setting the `PYICEBERG_MAX_WORKERS` environment variable.
 The default value depends on the system hardware and Python version.
 See [the Python documentation](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) for more details.